 I have considerable experience preparing different types of patent applications:

-U.S. Nonprovisional Patent Application – A nonprovisional patent application is reviewed by a Patent Examiner at the U.S. Patent and Trademark Office (USPTO) and may issue as a utility patent if all the requirements for patentability are satisfied.
-If a provisional application has been filed, the corresponding nonprovisional application must be filed during the twelve-month pendency of the provisional application to benefit from the earlier filing date.
+U.S. Nonprovisional Patent Application – A nonprovisional patent application is reviewed by a patent examiner at the U.S. Patent and Trademark Office (USPTO) and may issue as a utility patent if all the requirements for patentability are satisfied.
+If a provisional application has been filed, the corresponding nonprovisional application must be filed during the 12-month pendency of the provisional application to benefit from the earlier filing date.

 U.S. Design Patent Application – A design patent application discloses the design embodied in or applied to an article of manufacture, not the article itself.
 Design and utility patents may be obtained for an article if both its utility and ornamental appearance are unique.

-International Application – Under the Patent Cooperation Treaty (PCT), a U.S. inventor can simultaneously seek patent protection in a large number of countries by filing a single international application with the USPTO.
+International Application – Under the Patent Cooperation Treaty (PCT), a U.S. inventor can simultaneously seek patent protection in several countries by filing a single international application with the USPTO.
 The international application designates the countries in which patent protection is sought.
 Subsequently, during the national phase, the patent office in each designated country determines if a patent will be granted.
 Although an international application is filed, the granting of patents remains under the control of the national patent offices.

 There are many ways to protect your invention.
 To determine the strategy that is right for you, consider the following questions:

-- What type of U.S. patent do I need?
-Utility?
-Design?
-Both?
+- What type of U.S. patent do I need: utility, design, or both?